 This is why…

-We should point out that we here at IndulgeYourPet are not doctors, veterinarians or medical professionals.
-All we are is a bunch of folks who just happen to be passionate about animals and only want what’s best for them.
-So, if you feel like your pet is suffering from any medical condition always remember…
+We should point out that we here at IndulgeYourPet are not doctors, veterinarians, or medical professionals.
+All we are is a bunch of folks passionate about animals and only want what’s best for them.
+So, if you feel like your pet is suffering from any medical condition, always remember…

 “When in doubt, have a vet check it out!”